wenlzhang/obsidian-tag-index/README.md

 - **Configurable Refresh Delay**: Set refresh delays from instant to 60 minutes based on vault size
 - **Customizable Behavior**: Choose whether new tags are added to the top or bottom of your list
+- **Persistent Settings**: All sort preferences are saved and restored across sessions

 ## Videos and Articles